neu-se/CS4530-Spring-2022/tutorials/week2-typescript.md

 *   Class properties may have _getters_ and _setters_.
 *   Classes can extend other classes.
 *   Classes can implement interfaces.

+### Creating a Class

+A class definition can include the following:

+*   _Fields_ − A field is any variable declared in a class.
+Fields represent data pertaining to objects
+*   _Constructors_ − Responsible for allocating memory for the objects of the class
+*   _Functions_ − Functions represent actions an object can take.
+They are also at times referred to as methods

 Examples:
 ```ts